daniel0412/coding/leetcode/README.md

 ### reservoir sampling
-given online stream of numbers, make sure probably for each number gets selected is the same.
+- given online stream of numbers, make sure probably for each number gets selected is the same.
-idea: keep the first number, then with probability `1/i` to select the `i-th` number
+- idea: keep the first number, then with probability `1/i` to select the `i-th` number
+- proof: if `i`-th element is chosen, `prob(i)=1/i`, then we do not care about all before i, all after `i`, should not replace `i` with prob `(k-1)/k`, so final prob is `1/n`

 ```cpp
 int random(vector<int>& nums) {